 Senior Officers have the ability to influence the council.
-During 2019-20 there were a number of related party transactions between the Council, Woodside Aveneue Development LLP and Aspect Building Communites Ltd. These figures are included in the detail above.
+During 2020-21 there were a number of related party transactions between the Council and the wider company structure.
+These figures are included in the detail above.

 Other public bodies [subject to common control by central government]